aricci1024/TriviaGame/README.md

 # TriviaGame
 Simple Trivia Game

-- You'll create a trivia form with multiple choice or true/false options (your choice).
+- A multiple choice geology trivia game.

-- The player will have a limited amount of time to finish the quiz.
+- The player will have a limited amount of time to finish each question.

-- The game ends when the time runs out.
-The page will reveal the number of questions that players answer correctly and incorrectly.
+- The game moves on to the next question when the time runs out.
+After the last question is aswered, or time runs out, page will reveal the number of questions that players answer correctly, incorrectly, and unanswered.

-- Don't let the player pick more than one answer per question.

-- Don't forget to include a countdown timer.
+Enjoy testing out your geology knowledge with the test here: https://aricci1024.github.io/TriviaGame/